Some car dealerships may allow you to pay for part of your car purchase with a credit card.

 Can you use a credit card for a car down payment?

 While you can’t typically pay for your entire car purchase with a credit card, you may be able to pay your down payment with credit.
 However, one car dealer may accept credit for the total down payment, while another may only let you pay up to a certain amount with your credit card.
-Each car dealership may have a different policy, and some may not accept credit card payment at all.
+Each car dealership may have a different policy, and some may not accept a credit card payment at all.

 What are the pros and cons of buying a car with a credit card?